The Solid Protocol

 When a DELETE

-request is made to a container, the server MUST delete the container if it contains no resources.
+request targets a container, the server MUST delete the container if it contains no resources.
 If the container contains resources, the server MUST respond with the 409

 status code and response body describing the error.
 [Source]